padm3-sh/onefinity/README.md

 Currently includes:
 - 🔢 **Number Guesser** – Try to guess the secret number between 1 and 10.
 Get hints if your guess is too high or too low!
+- 🔢 **Number Guesser (Computer)** - In this version, you set the range and the computer will guess the number.
 - ✍️ **Word Guesser** – Guess the hidden word with hints.

 ---